-Located along the southernmost reaches of the Blue Ridge escarpment in southwestern Transylvania County, elevations fall some 2,000 feet in only a four-mile span.
+Located along the southernmost reaches of the Blue Ridge escarpment in southwestern Transylvania County, Gorges State Park features elevations that fall some 2,000 feet in only a four-mile span.
 This landscape owes its existence to water, receiving an average of more than 90 inches of rain each year.

 Whether it is your first visit to the park or you have been returning for years, you are certain to find something new and refreshing to enjoy at Gorges.
 The park boasts more than 25 miles of hiking trails, suitable for every level of ability, along with picnic areas, rustic campsites and a 7,100-square-foot Leadership in Energy and Environmental Design (LEED) gold-certified visitor center.

 The visitor center has an exhibit hall, gift shop, auditorium, classroom and outdoor amphitheater.
 The exhibit hall houses numerous interactive displays focusing on the cultural and natural history of the park, while a fireplace and rocking chairs provide relaxation after a day on the trail, and the gift shop/reception area provides visitors a place to gather information on the park and Transylvania County.
 The covered wrap-around decks offer long-range southern views of the escarpment, Lake Jocassee and other properties.

 Gorges State Park can be accessed from two entry points: the Grassy Ridge access off N. C. 281, about three-quarters-of-a-mile south of U.S. 64 in the community of Sapphire; or the Frozen Creek access area on Frozen Creek Road, 3.5 miles south of U.S. 64, just west of Rosman.